+Planting.
 Until you do something about an idea, it is still a seed.
 Each project must have its own space.
 Not only calendar slots for meetings, but mental energy, tasks you must execute, deadlines that will exist, interactions with people.
 When first starting a garden, you might only be able to allocate space to 3–5 ideas.

+Harvest.
 Your ultimately goal is the fruit of the project and not the project itself.
-There are many parts of a project (and plant) that get created: meeting notes, transcripts, code, data analysis, etc. But only the research artifact (research paper, tool, etc.) is the one that matters.
+There are many parts of a project (and plant) that get created: meeting notes, transcripts, code, data analysis, etc. But only the fruit---that is, the research output (research paper, tool, etc.) is the one that matters.

 Harvesting your project only ends with publication of your results.

 Rot.
 A project near completion, but never finished and published risks rot.
 After time, data and analysis scripts gets loss (i.e., bitrot).
 Knowledge and ethusiam fades.
 Collobrators may change jobs or lose availability.
 You have a limited timeframe to finish your effort.
 Better to harvest early than allow a project go to rot.

 Overwatering.
 Too much attention can be just as bad.
 You do not want to continuously grind on a research problem.
 Sometimes, you need to take a break in order to conceptualize your approach and problem as well as reflect on your goals and priorities.

 Uprooting.
 Some projects grow fast, with promising results show themselves early.
 Others do not.

 Early in your career, you cannot afford to tend a garden of dead ideas.
 Uproot projects that are not showing incremental signs of success or do not have a clear path of action.